tomit4/vue_presentation/README.md

 ```

 These snippets are simplified to highlight the code relevant to the subject of Vue's two-way data binding.
 We first utilize the Vue's `defineModel()` macro in each component.
 Within the parent component, `App.vue`, we establish a default value of "inputString".
 Within our template, we then "bind" this input variable to our `<HelloWorld>` component as well as our new `<input>` element using the `v-model` syntax.
-In essence, this is a form of syntactical sugar over the creationg of refs, props, and emits between a parent and child component, allowing each component to "see" this particular data and display it on the page.
+In essence, this is a form of syntactical sugar over the creation of `ref`, `defineProps()`, and `$emits` between a parent and child component, allowing each component to "see" this particular data, display it on the Child Component, and modify it's state via the user interactions with the input element.

-This allows whatever we type into our new input field in our App.vue parent
+In essence, whatever we type into our new input field in our App.vue parent
-component to be rendered in our child `HelloWorld.vue` component.
+component is rendered in our child `HelloWorld.vue` component.
 As before, this is a
 trivial example, but it demonstrates Vue's emphasis on giving developers
 multiple tools to create reactivity within their components in an easy and
 flexible fashion.